cloud-gov/cg-site/content/apps/databases.md

 title: Databases
 ---

-There are multiple options for how to set up databases for use with applications in Cloud Foundry.
+There are multiple options for how to set up databases for use with applications in cloud.gov's version of Cloud Foundry.

 ## Services